We must let go of the life we have planned, so as to accept the one that is waiting for us. – Joseph Campbell

 It’s always been hard to be honest with myself, and openly speak what I feel should be said in many situations.
 Our society has taught women to keep the status quo, always asking us to be cautious in how we let the words we uttered from our lips flow.
 Women are encouraged to overly edit what we want to say.
 From what I’ve come to learn, this continual editing causes anxiety, stress, and discontentment.

-I found some people were taken aback, some were shocked, and some looked as if they were trying to figure out if I was playing a game as the simplicity of my statements might actually hold some hidden meaning.
+But others were taken aback, shocked, and some people even looked at me as they were trying to figure out if I was playing a game as the simplicity of my statements might actually hold some hidden meaning.
 The ones who chose not to accept the way I could show up and how I needed them to show up, fell away.
 And that was okay, because from the relationships that ended, the new friendships that have come and are in development are much more grand.

 Not all those who wander are lost, in fact, they’re probably the most aware, conscious and observant people you’ll ever meet.
 Our culture goes to extremes in trying to convince us how we should act, what we should think, who we should be and what we should seek to do in our lives.

-This is a big one, I set goals during my last transformational year (2009), I achieved them; I actually shattered my own expectations.
-Getting there wasn’t always joyous; sometimes that achievement only came with massive amounts of pain and hardship.
+This is a big one, I set goals during my last transformational year, I achieved them.
+I actually shattered my own expectations.
+Getting there wasn’t always joyous, sometimes that achievement only came with massive amounts of pain and hardship.

 I couldn’t figure out why I had worked so hard to do all that I’d done.
 I asked myself, “Why did you do this?”
 There were three answers that came up:

 - Because it’s what the world said I should do.